Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Discussion and further developments

-This work can be extended in different directions.
-First, one could consider introducing additional levels of random effects, extending this work to multilevel modeling, to represent complex nested hierarchical structures, often encountered in real-world data.
-From a computational perspective, it is possible to improve the efficiency of the estimation procedure in the final stages of the optimization.
-Indeed, the EM algorithm tends to converge rapidly in the initial iterations, but it usually slows down near convergence.
-A possible solution is the one proposed by \cite{bates1998computational}, consisting of a hybrid strategy that combines EM iterations in the early phase of the algorithm, with a Newton-type optimization in the final phase, accelerating convergence without compromising stability.
-Finally, the proposed framework naturally extends to more general spatial domains, including Riemannian manifolds and three-dimensional regions with complex geometries, where accounting for domain shape is essential for an accurate representation of spatial dependence and underlying physical dynamics.
+Additionally, from a computational perspective, the efficiency of the estimation procedure could be improved in the final stages of the optimization.
+Indeed, the EM algorithm typically converges rapidly in the initial iterations, but tends to slow down near convergence.
+A possible solution, proposed by \cite{bates1998computational}, consists of a hybrid strategy that combines EM iterations in the early phase of the algorithm with a Newton-type optimization in the final phase, thereby accelerating convergence without compromising stability.
+Finally, the proposed framework naturally extends to more complex spatial domains, including Riemannian manifolds \citep[][]{ettinger2016spatial, lila2016smooth}, three-dimensional regions with complex geometries \citep[][]{arnone2023analyzing}, and graphs \citep[][]{clemente2026nonparametric}, where accounting for the domain geometry is essential for an accurate representation of spatial dependence.